-Scenario 3: Although RoCE has been gradually used in large scale computing and storage network.
-However there are still TCP-based storage and computing data centers.
-Therefore, in large-scale data center applications, there may be multiple combinations of TCP or RoCE between computing and computing, between storage and storage, and between computing and storage.
+Scenario 3: While the use of RoCE has gradually increased in large scale storage networks, there are still many TCP-based storage solutions used in AI/ML data centers.
+However, the performance requirements of interconnecting GPUs and CPUs in these data centers demands the use of RoCE.
+Large-scale ML/AI data center applications lead to multiple combinations of TCP and RoCE between computing and computing, storage and storage, and computing and storage.